Defense Attorneys for Traveling to Meet a Minor in Crestview

 - When you were arrested, did you have any incriminating items in your car?
 Things like condoms, sex toys, drugs, or alcohol can make the case a lot tougher.

 Whether the answers help you or hurt you, we need to know.
-I can’t start creating a defense strategy until I understand how strong the State’s case is.
+We can’t start creating a defense strategy until we understand how strong the State’s case is.

-I will take depositions of the State’s witnesses.
+We will take depositions of the State’s witnesses.
 Usually, in a Traveling to Meet a Minor case, that means the undercover officer and the other officers involved in the sting operation.
-I will use the depositions to poke holes in the State’s case and develop lines of attack for trial.
+We will use the depositions to poke holes in the State’s case and develop lines of attack for trial.

-At the same time that I am preparing your case for trial, I will also be talking with the prosecutor to see if a negotiated plea bargain can be agreed on.
-You and I will talk about your different options., but it will always be your decision whether to accept a plea offer or go to trial.
-My job is to make sure you have all the information so that you can make an informed decision.
+While we are preparing your case for trial, we will also be talking with the prosecutor to see if a negotiated plea bargain can be agreed on.
+We will talk about your different options., but it will always be your decision whether to accept a plea offer or go to trial.
+Our job is to make sure you have all the information so that you can make an informed decision.

 If you have been charged with Traveling to Meet a Minor or any other sex crime in Crestview, call Flaherty Defense Firm at (850) 398-8098.
 The call is free and will be kept strictly confidential.